Before you travel

 If you choose to travel, research your destinations and get appropriate travel insurance.
 Insurance should cover your itinerary, planned activities and expenses in an emergency.

 The authorities in Bosnia and Herzegovina set and enforce entry rules.
-If you’re not sure how these requirements apply to you, contact Bosnia and Herzegovina’s embassy or consulate in the UK.
+If you’re not sure how these requirements apply to you, contact the Bosnia and Herzegovina Embassy in the UK.

 COVID-19 rules